-We are pleased to submit our response to the Public Company Accounting Oversight Board's (PCAOB or the Board) Draft Report on the 2022 Inspection of Schneider Downs & Co., Inc. We are supportive of the PCAOB's mission to oversee the audits of public companies in order to protect the interests of investors and further the public interest in the preparation of informative, accurate and independent audit reports.
+On behalf of Ziv Haft, Certified Public Accountants (Isr.), we are pleased to provide our response to Part I of the Public Company Accounting Oversight Board's ("PCAOB" or the "Board") Draft Report on the 2022 Inspection of Ziv Haft, Certified Public Accountants (Isr.).
+The Board's inspection process plays an integral role in enhancing audit quality.
+We continue to support the PCAOB's mission of protecting investors and furthering the public interest in the preparation of informative, accurate, and independent audit reports.